bhattsameer/bhattsameer.github.io/_posts/2020/2021-01-01-client-side-encryption-bypass-part-1.markdown

  1. **What?**:

-    As there are multiple ways of encryption can be implemented on request data.</br>
+    As there are multiple ways of encryption can be implemented on request data.

     Most common example is :

-    1. **Encrypting the parameters:** i.e. some parameters value will get encrypted.</br>
+    1. **Encrypting the parameters:** i.e. some parameters value will get encrypted.
         ![](/images/encryption_bypass_part1/2.png)

-    2. **Encrypting the whole body:** i.e. whole post data is encrypted, so no one can guess what are the parameters passing through this request. exampl in below observe the response body completely encrypted.</br>
+    2. **Encrypting the whole body:** i.e. whole post data is encrypted, so no one can guess what are the parameters passing through this request. exampl in below observe the response body completely encrypted.
         ![](/images/encryption_bypass_part1/3.png)

  2. **How?**:

-    There are lot of ways to break the encryption, but below are the steps which I personally follow to find the logic and break the encryption.</br>
+    There are lot of ways to break the encryption, but below are the steps which I personally follow to find the logic and break the encryption.

-    We will understand below steps with one example:</br>
+    We will understand below steps with one example:

     I have prepared one demo application which helps us to understand the process, you can get the docker version of it from this [link](), once you are done with the setup please continue for the next.